Conor McGregor: Interim Featherweight Championship bout

 The highly anticipated bout with Aldo was announced on 30 January 2015, at the UFC 183 Q&A. McGregor declared that he was expected to face Aldo on 11 July 2015 at UFC 189 for the undisputed UFC Featherweight Championship, during the UFC's annual International Fight Week.
 The fight took place at the MGM Grand Garden Arena in Las Vegas, Nevada.
 The UFC, confident that the fight would exceed expectations, increased the promotional budget for the event, with company Dana White stating that "[the UFC] spent more money promoting Aldo–McGregor than any fight in UFC history."

-The fight against Aldo was announced on 30 January 2015, at the UFC 183 and both McGregor and Aldo embarked on a 12-day world tour, during which eight cities in five countries were visited, including Aldo's home country of Brazil (Rio de Janeiro) and McGregor's hometown of Dublin.
+With the fight against Aldo announced both McGregor and Aldo would embark on a 12-day world tour, during which eight cities in five countries were visited, including Aldo's home country of Brazil (Rio de Janeiro) and McGregor's hometown of Dublin.
 The tour began in Rio de Janeiro on 20 March and ended in Dublin on 31 March.
 However, on 23 June, it was reported that Aldo had suffered a rib fracture and had pulled out of the bout as a consequence.
 McGregor remained on the card and was rescheduled to face Chad Mendes for the Interim Featherweight Championship.
 The official attendance for the event, 16,019, broke the record in Nevada, while the gate of $7,200,000 broke the record for a mixed martial arts event in the United States.
 Prior to the fight, McGregor's entrance song, "The Foggy Dew", was sung live by Irish singer-songwriter Sinéad O'Connor.
 McGregor won the fight via TKO, winning the UFC Interim Featherweight Championship.

 McGregor then took part in UFC's The Ultimate Fighter, in which he coached against Urijah Faber.
 Faber's team member Ryan Hall ended up winning the competition.

 Featherweight Championship unification bout

-On 10 August, it was announced that the event would take place on 12 December, when McGregor would face José Aldo for the UFC Featherweight Championship.
+On 10 August, it was announced that the event would take place on 12 December at UFC 194, when McGregor would face José Aldo for the UFC Featherweight Championship.
 At the weigh-ins, both McGregor and Aldo achieved the weight limit of 145 pounds.
 McGregor knocked out Aldo thirteen seconds into the first round with a left hook, ending his seven-year-long WEC and UFC title reign and eighteen-fight win streak to claim the title, earning the "Performance of the Night" bonus as well.
 This finish marked the fastest knockout in a title bout in UFC history.